F1PFC/TTN_GPS_Tracker/Readme.md

 Also define the pin number that the LED is connected to, it will be used by the TTN\_GPS\_Tracker code.

-Some of the LoRaTracker boards allow the
+Some of the Tracker boards allow the
 GPS to be powered off (such as the LCD receiver) if your board has this facility you need to define the pin used to control the GPS power, putting this pin low turns on the GPS;

-\#define GPSPOWER 7 //not used pin for non LoRaTracker boards
+\#define GPSPOWER 7 //not used pin for non Tracker boards

 If your board does not have this capability define the pin as -1